The world of superheroes has all types. Some gain their powers through Training from Hell

 - In one story arc, Captain Atom lost his powers for a while.
 Which still leaves him as a former special ops commander with years of combat experience in Vietnam and the hand-to-hand skills to go toe-to-toe with Batman.

-- Dracula loses his shape shifting powers and actual immortality in the season 8 Buffy comics.
+- Dracula loses his shape shifting powers and ressurective immortality in the season 8 Buffy the Vampire Slayer comics.
 Mock him about being an ordinary vampire now, and he'll remind you that it's the old man you should be afraid of.
 Violently.

 - Freddy vs. Jason.
 Freddy Krueger loses his nigh-invulnerability and reality-warping powers when he's dragged into the Real World, but this doesn't mean he's going down without a fight.
 He's still Made of Iron and strong enough to inflict lasting damage on Jason Voorhees (with assistance from improvised weaponry and Jason's own Machete, of course).